iluwatar/java-design-patterns/flux/README.md

 ## When to Use the Flux Pattern in Java

-Flux is applicable in developing client-side applications, where maintaining consistent data across various components and managing complex state interactions are critical.
+Flux is applicable in developing client-side Java applications, where maintaining consistent data across various components and managing complex state interactions are critical.
 It is especially suited for applications with dynamic user interfaces that react to frequent data updates.

 ## Known Uses

-* Facebook extensively uses Flux in conjunction with React to build robust, scalable user interfaces that can handle complex data updates efficiently.
+* Facebook extensively uses the Flux design pattern in conjunction with React to build robust, scalable user interfaces that can handle complex data updates efficiently.
+Many modern web applications adopt Flux or its variations (like Redux) to manage state in environments that demand high responsiveness and predictability.
 * Many modern web applications adopt Flux or its variations (like Redux) to manage state in environments that demand high responsiveness and predictability.

 ## Benefits and Trade-offs of Flux Pattern